bhavin79/BillOfMaterialAPI/README.md

 # BillOfMaterialAPI

 ## TL;DR
 This is a RESTful API developed using ExpressJS, Mongoose, and MongoDB.
-JWT is implemented for authorization and securying API endpoints. "bcrypt" is used for genrating hash for passwords.
-"Express-rate-limit" is used to limit the access to API per user per window of time.
-To overcome usual security vulnerability "helmet" middleware is used.
+JWT is implemented for authorization and securing API endpoints. 'bcrypt' is used for generating hashes for passwords.
+The 'express-rate-limit' middleware is employed to limit API access per user within a specified time window.
+To mitigate common security vulnerabilities, the 'helmet' middleware is also utilized

 ## Long verison
 A Bill of Materials (BOM) is a structured list that outlines all the components, materials, parts, and sub-assemblies needed to manufacture a product or build a project.
 It's a comprehensive document that provides detailed information about the quantities, descriptions, part numbers, and sometimes costs of each item required for the final product.